 EIA Ref.
 EM&A Log Ref Recommended Mitigation Measures Objectives of the Recommended Measures & Main Concern to Address Who to implement the measures?
 Location of the measure When to implement the measures?
-Implementation Status ● A reputable waste collector should be employed by the Contractor to remove general refuse from the site, separately from construction and chemical wastes, on a daily basis to minimize odour, pest and litter impacts.
-Burning of refuse on construction sites is prohibited by law. ● Aluminium cans are often recovered from the waste stream by individual collectors if they are segregated and made easily accessible.
-Separate labelled bins for their deposit should be provided if feasible. ● Office wastes can be reduced through the recycling of paper if volumes are large enough to warrant collection.
+Implementation Status refuse from the site, separately from construction and chemical wastes, on a daily basis to minimize odour, pest and litter impacts.
+Burning of refuse on construction sites is prohibited by law.
+Aluminium cans are often recovered from the waste stream by individual collectors if they are segregated and made easily accessible.
+Separate labelled bins for their deposit should be provided if feasible.
+Office wastes can be reduced through the recycling of paper if volumes are large enough to warrant collection.
 Participation in a local collection scheme should be considered by the Contractor.
+V V